-For the six months ended June 30, 2014, rental income and interest income from mortgage loans represented 85.7% and 14.0%, respectively, of total gross revenues.
+For the nine months ended September 30, 2014, rental income and interest income from mortgage loans represented 85.5% and 14.1%, respectively, of total gross revenues.
 In most instances, our lease structure contains fixed annual rental escalations, which are generally recognized on a straight-line basis over the minimum lease period.
 Certain leases have annual rental escalations that are contingent upon changes in the Consumer Price Index and/or changes in the gross operating revenues of the property.
 This revenue is not recognized until the appropriate contingencies have been resolved.
-For the six months ended June 30, 2014, we recorded \$1.2 million in straight-line rental income and \$12,000 of straight-line rent receivable reserve.
-We currently expect that straight-line rental income will decrease from a projected \$2.2 million in 2014 to a projected \$1.8 million in 2015 and our cash rental income is projected to decrease from a projected \$97.3 million in 2014 to a projected \$84.6 million in 2015 for leases in place at June 30, 2014, excluding leases on non-accrual status and no modification or replacement of existing leases, no lease renewals including the Extendicare/ Enlivant lease, and no new leased investments are added to our portfolio.
-During the six months ended June 30, 2014, we received \$49.4 million of cash rental revenue and recorded amortization of lease inducement cost of \$0.3 million.
-For the six months ended June 30, 2014, no leases were renewed.
-At June 30, 2014, the straight-line rent receivable balance, net of reserves, on the balance sheet was \$30.9 million.
+For the nine months ended September 30, 2014, we recorded \$1.9 million in straight-line rental income and \$18,000 of straight-line rent receivable reserve.
+During the nine months ended September 30, 2014, we received \$74.0 million of cash rental revenue and recorded amortization of lease inducement cost of \$0.6 million.
+For the nine months ended September 30, 2014, no leases were renewed.
+At September 30, 2014, the straight-line rent receivable balance, net of reserves, on the balance sheet was \$31.6 million.

-Our primary objectives are to create, sustain and enhance stockholder equity value and provide current income for distribution to stockholders through real estate investments in senior housing and long-term health care properties managed by experienced operators.
-To meet these objectives, we attempt to invest in properties that provide opportunity for additional value and current returns to our stockholders and diversify our investment portfolio by geographic location, operator, property type and form of investment.
+Our primary objectives are to create, sustain and enhance stockholder equity value and provide current income for distribution to stockholders through real estate investments in senior housing and long-term health care properties managed by experienced operators or in investments secured by health care related real estate assets.
+To meet these objectives, we attempt to make investments that provide opportunity for additional value and current returns to our stockholders and diversify our investment portfolio by geographic location, operator, property type and form of investment.
 We opportunistically consider investments in health care facilities in related businesses where the business model is similar to our existing model and the opportunity provides an attractive expected return.
 Consistent with this strategy, we pursue, from time to time, opportunities for potential acquisitions and investments, with due diligence and negotiations often at different stages of development at any particular time.

-- With respect to skilled nursing properties, a primary component of our strategy is to invest in new or modernized properties operated by experienced, regionally-based operators demonstrating established relationships with local health care systems and managed care provider networks.
-We prefer to invest in a property that has significant market presence in its community and where state certificate of need and/or licensing procedures limit the entry of competing properties. - For assisted living and independent living investments we have attempted to diversify our portfolio both geographically and across product levels. - Memory care facilities offer specialized options for seniors with Alzheimer's disease and other forms of dementia.
+With respect to skilled nursing properties, a primary component of our strategy is to invest in new or modernized properties operated by experienced, regionally-based operators demonstrating established relationships with local health care systems and managed care provider networks.
+We prefer to invest in a property that has significant market presence in its community and where state certificate of need and/or licensing procedures limit the entry of competing properties.

+- · For assisted living and independent living investments we have attempted to diversify our portfolio both geographically and across product levels. - Memory care facilities offer specialized options for seniors with Alzheimer's disease and other forms of dementia.
 Purpose built, free-standing memory care facilities offer an attractive alternative for private-pay residents affected by memory loss in comparison to other accommodations that typically have been provided within a secured unit of an assisted living or skilled nursing facility.
 These facilities offer dedicated care and specialized programming for various conditions relating to memory loss in a secured environment that is typically smaller in scale and more residential in nature than traditional assisted living facilities.
 Residents require a higher level of care and more assistance with activities of daily living than in assisted living facilities.
 Therefore, these facilities have staff available 24 hours a day to respond to the unique needs of their residents.